 Duke University Chapel, 401 Chapel Drive, Durham, is often filled with music, and much of the time it’s available for the public to listen to, for free.

 See all upcoming events on the Duke University Chapel website.

-Event parking is available for $5 in the Bryan Center Parking Garage at 125 Science Drive; ADA parking is available in the Bryan Center Surface Lot at the same address.
+Paid parking is available on a first come, first served basis in the Bryan Center Parking Lot at 125 Science Drive.
+ADA parking is available in the Bryan Center Surface Lot at the same address.

 Health Measures at Duke Chapel

 Duke Chapel abides by the health measures that are in effect at Duke University.
 Read about the current health measures.